 With the approval of the Director of Graduate Studies, up to two (2) core courses may be replaced by a cognate course.
 A cognate course is a course that is primarily theoretical and/or methodological in nature but relevant to Japanese Studies and to the student’s particular program of study.
 Cognate course may not be used to fulfill the Distribution Requirement or the Research/Writing Requirement.

-For more detailed information on the degree requirements, as well as other policies and rules that govern the degree, please use the navigation links at the right and go to the Policies and Procedures section of this website.
+For more detailed information on the degree requirements, as well as other policies and rules that govern the degree, please see our Policies and Procedures.